Business

 Step 6: Use Monitoring Tools

-Use monitoring tools like Nurix AI to track mentions, analyze sentiment, and monitor real-time trends.
-AI-driven tools streamline this process, helping businesses respond efficiently and refine their social media reputation management strategy.
+Use AI-powered monitoring and alerting tools to track mentions, analyze sentiment, and identify high-risk conversations in real time.
+These tools help businesses respond faster, prioritize issues more effectively, and refine their social media reputation management strategy with better visibility.

 Step 7: Encourage Positive Reviews